mnorkin/yes-kafka/README.md

 ## GroupConsumer (new unified consumer API)

-Specify an assignment strategy (or use __no-kafka__ built-in consistent or round robin assignment strategy) and subscribe by specifying only topics.
+Specify an assignment strategy (or use __yes-kafka__ built-in consistent or round robin assignment strategy) and subscribe by specifying only topics.
 Elected group leader will automatically assign partitions between all group members.

 Example: